dineshkummarc/paranimator/README.md

 **parallax animation** JavaScript library

+Paranimator provide easy procedures for parallax animation. future, I'll implement HTML level interface for this module(DataAttribute).
-Now programmer friendly(so easy).
-JavaScript skills needed(so easy). but in the future, I will create Designer friendly wrapper module. and make compativility for smart devices.
+And make compativility for smart devices.

+Now, Paranimator is beta version.
+When I solve these problems, then register release version.
+* improve parameter name to proper.
+* to more smoothly paging animation.
+* improve performance of background animation.

 Demo Page
 -----